NanyThery/cavela-technical-test/README.md

 1. Quotes

 These are the custom quotes that users created.
-They can only refer to items of a single supplier (according to the specs), and they cannot combine multiple choices from different suppliers.
+They can only refer to items from a single supplier (according to the specs), and they cannot combine multiple choices from different suppliers.
 That means that we can be sure that each quote has items from a single supplier.

 So, the quotes should also include the necessary information from the supplier as well.
-These prevents that the fronted has to make a call for EACH quote_item when they all belong to the same supplier.
-Even thought we know that quotes belong to a single supplier, fronted does not know which one is it, and this information is nested within the `quote_items`.
+This prevents the front-end from making a call for EACH quote_item when they all belong to the same supplier.
+Even though we know that quotes belong to a single supplier, the front-end does not know which one is it, and this information is nested within the `quote_items`.

 ```json
 [